ontech/PayPal-Mobile-Plugin-OsCommerce/README.md

     + h.
 Use the details from step 2e. and copy and paste the details accross.
     + i.
 Hit Save.

-3. Unpack the contents of the plugin into the root of your webserver directory (eg public_html, httpdocs, www). mobile.php will be in the in webserver directory, while the 'mobile' folder will be a subdirectory within that webserver directory.
+3. Unpack the contents of the plugin into the catalog folder of your webserver directory. mobile.php will be in the in catalog directory, while the 'mobile' folder will be a subdirectory within that catalog folder.
 When you extract the zip, it will create a directory for the files called something like "PayPal-Mobile-Plugin-OsCommerce".
 You must move the files out of this directory in order for the plugin to work.

 4. Make a backup your current .htaccess file inside your public hosting directory - if you have one.